AviatrixSystems/Docs/HowTos/image_release_notes.rst

 This image includes the following updates:

 * Updated the kernel version to 5.4.0-1080-aws.
-* Upgraded the version of Ubuntu dist to 18.04.6 LTS.
+* Upgraded the opensource OS versions.
 * Hardened to 80% of CIS Server L1 benchmark.
 * Passed a vulnerability scan up to July 2022.